Rule of Law Education Centre supports national and state curriculum requirements in Primary education.

 Play this Kahoot! to test your knowledge about Australian Democratic Values

-Our resource Australian Values is an important activity for every Australian student!
+The Australian Values classroom resource is an important activity every Australian student needs to complete!

 It is an important responsibility for citizens to be actively engaged in the decision-making process for their community.